 1. Wood Type: Different types of wood have different levels of durability.
 Softwoods such as pine or cedar are more susceptible to damage from high-pressure water, while hardwoods like oak or teak are generally more resistant.

-See also How To Pressure Wash A Curb
+See also How To Land Commercial Pressure Washing Jobs

 2. Pressure Setting: Adjusting the pressure setting on the pressure washer is crucial to prevent damage to the wood.
 Using too high of a pressure can strip off the paint or finish, splinter the wood, or even gouge the surface.
 It is recommended to start with a low-pressure setting and gradually increase if necessary.